 What size images should we use?

 For products, the image is generally not going to be displayed as big as a Slideshow or Banner so you can get away with using smaller images.
-I will give the suggested sizes below.
+Keep reading for our suggested sizes.

 Aspect ratio and why it’s important:

-Below is an example of a collection page with images 1&2 having the same aspect ratio but 3&4 having a different one.
+Below is an example of a collection page with images 1 and 2 having matching aspect ratio, in landscape orientation.
+Images 3 and 4 also have matching aspect ratio but are portrait in orientation.

-Normal Slideshow: Aim for 1500 px wide as a minimum when using a normal slideshow that doesn’t stretch the full width across the page which some of our themes offer.
-The height is down to your personal preference, but as a starting point we suggest using rectangle shapes for these; aim for a 3 by 2 Aspect Ratio.
+Normal Slideshow: Aim for 1500 px wide as a minimum when using a slideshow section that doesn’t stretch the full width across the page (some of our themes offer full-width slideshow).
+The height can be your personal preference, but as a starting point we suggest using rectangle shapes for these; aim for a 3 by 2 aspect ratio.
 So if your width is 1500 the height would be 1000.
-To understand the Aspect Ratio, check out the video guide above if you scrolled past it, which covers it perfectly.

 If you want your banner or slideshow to be shorter in height, you need to make the height of your image smaller.
 Try 3 by 1 instead, eg. 1500px wide by 500px height.

-Full-Width slideshow: You should aim for a 3×1 aspect ratio of 1500 x 500px as in order to reach the width, you won’t get any of the images cut off.
+Full-Width slideshow: You should aim for a 3 by 1 aspect ratio of 1500 x 500px to reach the true edges of the screen and not have these cropped off to the left and right.

 Product images: recommended 1000 x 1000px (min)

-These are generally best displayed in square shapes but again you can use your desired shape, just try to make them all the same Aspect Ratio to get the best look on collection pages.
-If you use different Aspect Ratios they may look unbalanced.
+These are generally best displayed as squares, but again you can use your own custom shape, just try to make these all the same aspect ratio to get the best look on collection pages.
+If you use a square for one, you must use a square for all the others, so they align perfectly.
+If you use different aspect ratios, they may look unbalanced and misaligned.

 Blog page images

-This is theme-specific really, so my best advice here would be to look at the demo store of your theme and check out the blog section.
+This is theme-specific, so our best advice here would be to look at the demonstration store of your theme (by searching for this on the themes store and clicking the “view demo store” button) and check out the blog section.
 You should be able to tell if it’s using a square or a rectangle-shaped image.

 Favicon images need to be in PNG or ICO file format.
 JPG files are not supported on any themes.